-Big Data, omni-channel and personalization are the "it" words in marketing today.
+Omni-channel, personalization, and customer experience are the "it" words in marketing today.
 However, incorporating these concepts into an organization-wide marketing strategy can be challenging, if not overwhelming.

 For starters, companies frequently struggle with managing and making sense of massive amounts of internal customer data.
 Often, that data is housed in separate departmental systems or databases that don't connect or interface with each other.
 If it's augmented with third-party data in an attempt to better understand customers and prospects, it can further deepen the "data divide" between departments.